 Mathew D. Staver is an American lawyer and former Seventh-day Adventist pastor.
 Formerly, he was dean of Liberty University’s Law School.
 He founded Liberty Counsel in 1989 and serves as chairman.
 He advocated for Harold Shurtleff in Shurtleff v.
 Boston.

 Chrissy Stroop is a senior correspondent for Religion Dispatches, columnist for Open Democracy, co-editor of Empty the Pews: Stories of Leaving the Church and commentator on religion and politics, the U.S. Christian right, Russia and foreign policy.

 Catherine L. Newell is assistant professor of religion and science at the University of Miami.
 Newell is a scholar of the conjoined histories of religion and science (specifically technology, ecology and medicine).
 She is particularly interested in how scientific paradigms frequently owe their genesis to a religious idea or spiritual belief.

 Sally Karioth is a faculty member of the Florida State University College of Nursing.
 She teaches one of the university’s most popular courses, called ”Death, the Individual and the Family.”

-Erin Prophet is an assistant professor in the religion department at the University of Florida.
-She studies cults and new religious movements.
+Erin Prophet is a lecturer in the religion department at the University of Florida.
+She studies cults and New Religious Movements.